-Winner Good Times- Gold-”Meal for a Deal” thirteen years running
+Winner Good Times- Gold-”Meal for a Deal” fifteen years running

 Santa Cruz restaurant Charlie Hong Kong honored as environmental leader by Save Our Shores